openstack/openstack-ansible-haproxy_server/doc/source/configure-haproxy.rst

 Though you still can override ``haproxy_vip_binds`` to fine-control the binding process of HAProxy instance.

-Overriding the address haproxy will bind to
+Overriding the address HAProxy will bind to
 -------------------------------------------

-In some cases you may want to override the default of having haproxy bind to the addresses specified in ``external_lb_vip_address`` and ``internal_lb_vip_address``.
-For example if those are hostnames and you want haproxy to bind to IP addresses while preserving the names for TLS- certificates and endpoint URIs.
+In some cases you may want to override the default of having HAProxy bind to the addresses specified in ``external_lb_vip_address`` and ``internal_lb_vip_address``.
+For example if those are hostnames and you want HAProxy to bind to IP addresses while preserving the names for TLS- certificates and endpoint URIs.

 This can be set in the ``user_variables.yml`` file: